 This lot was processed using the fully washed method, where a dry fermentation is carried out after pulping.
 Then, once the coffee is washed in concrete channels, it is soaked in clean water for 48 hours to ensure that no mucilage remains on the parchment, which is also known as double fermentation.

-In an attempt to change the "low organoleptic reputation" of Ruiru 11, farmers are grafting it with SL28.
-For the bottom they use the SL 28 root which is much longer than the Ruiru root and can absorb more nutrients from the fertile volcanic soils of Kenya.
-For the top they use Ruiru 11, which is more resistant to coffee diseases than SL.
-They do this to get the best of both worlds, the cup quality of SL 28, with the strength and high productivity of Ruiru 11.
+In an attempt to change "low organoleptic reputation" of Ruiru 11, farmers are grafting it with SL28.
+For the lower part, they use the root of SL 28 which is much longer than that of Ruiru, and it can absorve more nutrients from the fertile Kenyan volcanic soils.
+For the top part, they use Ruiru 11, which is more resistant to coffee diseases than SL.
+They do this to gain the best of both worlds, the cup quality of the SL, with the strength and productivity of the Ruiru 11.